Money is, by definition,

 Want to screen your film at the utmost quality?
 Modern digital projectors require something called a DCP (Digital Cinema Package).
 Most post houses will charge you several thousands for the privilege, even for a short.
 DCP Builder is free.

-Get DCP Builder here
+Get DCP-o-matic here

 Open DCP